satouriko/wx-asr/README.md

 To use this(I suppose except me nobody else will use it however I write it for myself),

-Fill in the constant in wx.php.
+Fill in the constants in wx.php.
 Don't forget to **`chmod 777 tmp`** and **`chmod 666 msglog.log`**.
 Uncomment `$wechatObj->valid();` in wx.php if you'd like to valid your wechat public account.